pnp/sp-dev-fx-extensions/samples/js-application-redirect/README.md

 ## Features

-Key features demostrated by this solution:
+Key features demonstrated by this solution:

 * PnPjs usage in the solution
 * Dynamic creation of the list if it's missing